tylerdq/autopoet/README.md

 ## Miscellaneous Notes
 ### Output Format
 The program prints to the console and also saves to "output.txt" (unless an alternate filename is given).
-Output includes one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (suffixes, including tenses and pluralization).
-The choice to return full lines instead of parsing through the lines was made to encourage the user to select versions of words that might be most appropriate.
+Output includes one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (tenses/pluralization).

 *Example (interpreted/refined) outputs from "poet" can be viewed in [outputs.md](outputs.md)*